-Wood usefully points out that this recruitment strategy works better for Muslims that are not steeped in living Islamic traditions, most of which are rooted in centuries of interpretation and practice that have accrued after the time of the prophet, implicitly or explicitly making allowances for political and social change since then.
+Wood usefully points out that this recruitment strategy works better for Muslims who are not steeped in Islamic tradition, most of which is rooted in centuries of interpretation and practice that have accumulated since the time of the prophet, implicitly or explicitly making allowances for political and social change since then.
 It is easier to recruit Muslims who are not part of established Islam yet seek religious meaning.
+In this respect, too, the Islamic State’s literalism is a strength; combined with its binary worldview and millenarianism, it fuels commitment the movement and make its adherents fierce fighters for it.

-The book powerfully illustrates how the IS’ literalism, binary worldview and millenarianism fuel the movement and make its adherents such fierce fighters.
-IS’ claim of following Islam to the letter also explains why it is so proud of its atrocities and builds so much of its publicity around them.
-This, one might add, makes the Islamic State different from most other violent political and religious movements, which try to downplay their brutality even if some of them have historically tortured and killed on a larger scale than IS.
+The Islamic State’s claim of following Islam to the letter also explains why it is so proud of its atrocities and builds so much of its publicity around them.
+This makes the Islamic State different from most other violent political and religious movements, which try to downplay their brutality even if some of them have historically tortured and killed on a larger scale than has the Islamic State.

-What also follows from the rigidity of IS’ beliefs, however, is an inability to adjust to a modern world of nation states and a refusal of any kind of diplomacy or compromise, a weakness that Wood does not explicitly highlight.
-While other religious movements – including Saudi Arabia’s literalist Wahabism, which is theologically close to IS’ ideology – have arranged themselves with modern politics, IS’ boundless, otherworldly ambition has led to its failure as a state, even if it continues as a guerrilla and terror movement at the time of writing.
+What also follows from the rigidity of the Islamic State’s ideology, however, is an inability to adjust to a modern world of nation states and a refusal of any kind of diplomacy or compromise, a weakness that Wood does not explicitly highlight.
+While other religious movements—including Saudi Arabia’s literalist Wahabism, which is theologically close to the ideology of the Islamic State—have reconciled themselves to modern politics to a substantial extent, the Islamic State’s boundless, otherworldly ambition has led to its failure as a geopolitical entity, even though it continues as a guerrilla and terror movement at the time of writing.

-IS members revel in their minority status and in the quixotic nature of their fight, convinced that the prophecies that guide them predict their eventual victory on a cosmic scale.
-According to one saying of the prophet popular among IS followers, Muslims will split into 73 sects, all but one of which will go to hell.
-The Islamic State, of course, is the only rightly guided sect.
-Its leaders claim that key events like the seizure of Mosul fulfil ancient eschatological predictions, clearing the path for the end of times.
+Islamic State members revel in their minority status and in the quixotic nature of their fight, convinced that the prophecies that guide them predict their eventual victory on a cosmic scale.
+According to one saying of the prophet popular among Islamic State followers, Muslims will split into 73 sects, all but one of which will go to hell.
+The Islamic State, of course, is the exception: the only rightly guided sect.
+Its leaders claim that key events like the seizure of Mosul fulfill ancient eschatological predictions, clearing the path for the end of times.

-Such beliefs are hare-brained to us, but Wood reminds us that more than half of US evangelicals (themselves about a quarter of the US population) also believe in imminent doomsday.
-There are deeply weird beliefs in the corpus of most religions; IS just acts on them with particular determination.
-While many factors have contributed to IS’ emergence, Wood proves that the group’s ideology has contributed to its vigour and decisively shaped its actions.
-More than most other movements, IS exactly means what it says, and follows it without compromise.
+Such beliefs are mystifying to the secular world, but Wood reminds us that more than half of U.S. evangelicals (themselves about a quarter of the U.S. population) also believe in imminent doomsday.
+There are deeply weird beliefs in the corpus of most religions; the Islamic State just acts on them with particular determination.
+While many factors have contributed to the group’s success, Wood proves that its ideology has contributed to its vigor and has decisively shaped its actions.
+More than most other movements, the Islamic State means exactly what it says, and follows it without compromise.

-Psychological dimensions of the IS’ ideology
+Psychological Dimensions of the Islamic State’s Ideology

-There is another, rather implicit theme in the book: In addition to ideology, personality also matters.
+There is another, rather implicit theme in the book: that, in addition to ideology, personality matters.
 This becomes clear in Wood’s subtle accounts of the motivations and choices of his interviewees.
 Without saying as much, he shows that some ideas resonate better with specific types of individuals.
 This claim might appear banal to psychologists, but it remains contested among researchers of extremism.

-Diego Gambetta and I have made the case that there is an affinity between specific personality traits and radical ideologies in our 2016 book Engineers of Jihad.
-Wood’s biographical accounts, with more detail and anecdotal flourish than our statistically oriented work, sheds new light on some of our own claims.
+Diego Gambetta and I have made the case that there is an affinity between specific personality traits and radical ideologies in our 2016 book, Engineers of Jihad.
+Wood’s biographical accounts, with more detail and anecdotal flourish than our statistically oriented work, buttresses these claims.